Written by Michele Wheat

 - The color red is also used in combination with other colors like blue, white, orange, gold, and black.
 For example, red and blue can symbolize hypoplastic left heart syndrome (a type of congenital heart defect), while red and orange signifies adiposis dolorosa, also known as Dercum's disease.

-Green Wristbands
+Green awareness Wristbands

 - The color green is sometimes associated with different types of depression & bipolar disorder.
 Gray is also used for awareness of mental health illnesses.